Metre (poetry): Modern English

 Most English metre is classified according to the same system as Classical metre with an important difference.
 English is an accentual language, and therefore beats and offbeats (stressed and unstressed syllables) take the place of the long and short syllables of classical systems.
 In most English verse, the metre can be considered as a sort of back beat, against which natural speech rhythms vary expressively.
 The most common characteristic feet of English verse are the iamb in two syllables and the anapest in three.
-(See Foot (prosody) for a complete list of the metrical feet and their names.)
+(See Metrical foot for a complete list of the metrical feet and their names.)

 Metrical systems

 The number of metrical systems in English is not agreed upon.
 The four major types are: accentual verse, accentual-syllabic verse, syllabic verse and quantitative verse.
-The alliterative verse of Old English could also be added to this list, or included as a special type of accentual verse.
+The alliterative verse found in Old English, Middle English, and some modern English poems can be added to this list, as it operates on somewhat different principles than accentual verse.
+Alliterative verse pairs two phrases (half-lines) joined by alliteration; while there are usually two stresses per half-line, variations in the number of stresses do occur.
 Accentual verse focuses on the number of stresses in a line, while ignoring the number of offbeats and syllables; accentual-syllabic verse focuses on regulating both the number of stresses and the total number of syllables in a line; syllabic verse only counts the number of syllables in a line; quantitative verse regulates the patterns of long and short syllables (this sort of verse is often considered alien to English).
 The use of foreign metres in English is all but exceptional.